 KPD Mask and Glove Utilization in Response to COVID-19

-- We have sectioned off an area in front of the police lobby service window to allow for the 6-foot social distancing.
-Civilian employees will also be wearing the protective gear at the window
+- We have sectioned off an area in front of the lobby service window to allow for the 6-feet of social distance.

-- If an officer is required to respond to a residence or business, they will ask to take the report outside of the structure.
-This will prevent any unnecessary exposure of the employee and the reporting person.
+- When an officer responds to a residence or business, they may ask to take the report outside of the structure.

 October 26, 2019 National Drug Take Back Report

 KPD recently participated in the DEA National Prescription Drug Take Back Day — a program that aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
 Kennedale officers collected 45 pounds of unused or expired medication, and the DEA Dallas Field Division (North Texas and Oklahoma) collected more than 37,000 pounds in total.